tuantung26/NRMS-DistilBERT-News-Recommendation/README.md

 ---

 ## Documentation & Credits
-* [cite_start]Full Report: Detailed technical analysis and mathematical formulations can be found in the Technical Paper (PDF) located in the docs folder[cite: 212, 218].
+* Full Report: Detailed technical analysis and mathematical formulations can be found in the Technical Paper (PDF) located in the docs folder.
-* [cite_start]Project Context: Originally developed as a team project at FPT University[cite: 3].
+* Project Context: Originally developed as a team project at FPT University.
-* [cite_start]My Contributions: I was primarily responsible for implementing the DistilBERT News Encoder (Iteration 3), architecting the Offline Caching pipeline, and developing the Streamlit application logic[cite: 28, 137, 196].
+* My Contributions: I was primarily responsible for implementing the DistilBERT News Encoder (Iteration 3), architecting the Offline Caching pipeline, and developing the Streamlit application logic.